RobAlexander/libfaults/README.md

 libfaults
 =========

-A library for making 'truthful' values faulty by modifying them, either in-place or via an extra variable.
+A standalone library for modelling faults on ground-truth values.
+Faulty values can be applied in-place, i.e. overwriting the ground truth, or returned as an extra variable.

 Dependencies